 Canceling your subscription can be done easily online without having to contact customer services.
 Throughout the process, Ollie offers various retention incentives, such as discounts and plan changes.
 Although it involves multiple steps and interactions with promotional material, it’s relatively quick, and your account deactivation is confirmed immediately.

-You can contact the team by phone, SMS, online chat, or email.
-Ollie’s customer service team is available on weekdays from 9 am to 7 pm ET and on weekends from 10 am to 7 pm.
+You can contact the team by phone, SMS, live chat, or email.
+Ollie’s customer service team is available on weekdays from 9 am to 8 pm ET and on Saturdays from 10 am to 7 pm.

-I appreciate that the staff can also be reached through text.
-I believe this is an excellent feature, particularly if you aren't fond of phone conversations.
+I appreciated that the staff can also be reached through text, which is relatively uncommon.
+It’s a great feature if you aren't fond of phone conversations.

 Ollie's live chat service was efficient in my colleague's tests, quickly connecting them with knowledgeable and friendly representatives.
 The interface includes quick-access questions and a search bar for immediate answers.
 If needed, users can directly connect with a live chat representative or bypass the automated bot for immediate human assistance.

-Ollie's FAQ section is comprehensive, with over 30 questions spread across 4 main categories: Our Food, Your Subscription, Creating Your Plan, and Shipping & Delivery.
+Ollie's FAQ section is comprehensive, with questions spread across categories, but there’s also a useful search bar.
 Additionally, the FAQ provides insights into supplemental services offered by Ollie, such as digestion, dental, and weight screenings.

 How Ollie Compares to Other Pet Food Services

-Ollie vs. The Farmer’s Dog: The Farmer’s Dog is a great alternative to Ollie because it’s a bit more affordable.
-Plus, I appreciate that The Farmer’s Dog offers a DIY nutrient mix for home-cooking your dog’s meals yourself, something that Ollie lacks.
+Ollie vs. The Farmer’s Dog: The Farmer’s Dog is a great alternative, and it’s our top choice for a fully fresh service.
+The sign-up quiz is slightly more in-depth as you can share about your pup’s health concerns.
+Plus, I appreciate that The Farmer’s Dog offers a DIY nutrient mix for home-cooking your dog’s meals yourself.
+The Farmer’s Dog is better for human-grade fresh feeding, but if you want mixed feeding, then Ollie is better as it has a dry offering.

 Ollie vs. We Feed Raw: Ollie is a better choice for pet owners whose dogs live on fresh or baked food.
-Besides, it tends to be more affordable, depending on the food you choose and your doggo’s breed.
-But if your canine likes raw meals better than fresh or baked, then We Feed Raw would make a logical choice.
+Besides, it tends to be more affordable, depending on the food you choose and your pup’s breed.
+But if your dog likes raw or freeze-dried meals better than fresh or baked, then We Feed Raw would make a logical choice.

 The Bottom Line: Is Ollie Worth It?

-During testing, Baxter, enthusiastically enjoyed every meal, highlighting the appeal of Ollie’s tasty recipes.
-Additionally, the fresh food, free from preservatives, fillers, and artificial additives, offers macro-balanced meals that are possibly more nutritious than many human diets.
+During testing, Baxter enthusiastically enjoyed every meal, highlighting the appeal of Ollie’s tasty recipes.
+The fresh food, free from preservatives, fillers, and artificial additives, offers macro-balanced meals that dogs will love.

-While the cost is higher than many standard dog foods, the clear health benefits and convenient subscription make it worthwhile.
+While the cost is higher than many standard dog foods, the clear health benefits and convenient subscription may make it worthwhile to you.
+A discounted trial is a great way to test the waters.
 For those still exploring their options, our thoroughly researched and tested list of the best human-grade dog food delivery services is available to help you make the right choice for your pet.

 FAQ